 An iPhone app that alters a young child model’s appearance to make her “prettier” without the “need to go for any plastic surgery” is being slammed by child protection groups as disturbing.
 “Would you wonder if you also look prettier or more handsome when you have a slimmer face and bigger eyes?”
 The app questions, above a before and after photo of a young blonde model.

 There are a million and one beauty apps out there.
 But even we have to admit that this new feature from the Sephora app is pretty cool.
 Unlike a lot of apps, which will have a video demo of the makeup artist applying a given technique to their own face, the virtual artist (found under the “inspire me” tab) actually uses the camera on your phone to draw out the instructions on your face in real time – so there’s no guessing.
 Step-by-step, it walks you through prep, application and finishing touches – and then (of course) offers a listing of suggested products for achieving the look.
+ALSO SEE: This eyebrow tutorial went from questionable to incredibleWhile the app – like many other beauty apps – has offered virtual try-ons of lipstick and lashes for quite some time, these more complicated tutorials tackle actual application skills, like winged eyeliner and a smoky eye.
+Click through the gallery to see how it works and let us know if this is something you would try out by tweeting to @YahooStyleCA.

 Then you know the weather can have a huge impact on how you feel.
 Asthmatic claims to be the first asthma weather forecasting app.
 Along with the rating, each day asthmatics will get a description of the weather conditions, information on why these conditions are good (or bad) and customized advice on how to manage your asthma.